M'Boom

-M'Boom is an American jazz percussion group founded by drummer Max Roach in 1970.
+M'Boom was an American jazz percussion group founded by drummer Max Roach in 1970.
 The original members were Roach, Roy Brooks, Warren Smith, Joe Chambers, Omar Clay, Ray Mantilla, and Freddie Waits.

 All of M'Boom's members are and always have been percussionists, employing numerous percussion instruments besides the drums.
 These include bells, gongs, marimba, timpani, vibraphone, xylophone, and musical saw.